ShaswatiB/gps-field-logger/USAGE_GUIDE.md

 6. The app automatically advances to the next point

 ### If You Need to Re-Collect a Point
-Tap **🔄 RE-COLLECT THIS POINT** on any completed point, select the reason.
+Tap **RE-COLLECT THIS POINT** on any completed point, select the reason.
 The re-collection is logged and the original timestamps are preserved.

 ### Progress Bar
 The bar at the top shows how many points are done out of total.